mainflux/docs/docs/provision.md

 For provisioning we can use [Mainflux CLI][cli] for creating users and for each node in the edge (eg. gateway) required number of things, channels, connecting them, and creating certificates if needed.

-Provision service is used to setup initial application configuration once user is created.
+Provision service is used to set up initial application configuration once user is created.
 Provision service creates  things, channels, connections, and certificates.
-Once user is created we can use provision to create setup for edge node in one HTTP request instead of issuing several CLI commands.
+Once user is created we can use provision to create a setup for edge node in one HTTP request instead of issuing several CLI commands.

 Provision service provides an HTTP API to interact with [Mainflux][mainflux].